Information Security Architect

 Northampton

-Howdens Joinery have an exciting brand-new opportunity as an Information Security Architect to join our growing Cyber team.
+Howdens have an exciting brand-new opportunity as an Information Security Architect to join our growing Cyber team.

 As our trusted expert and advisor, you’ll design secure, scalable, and forward-thinking solutions that empower Howdens’ digital transformation while protecting what matters most.
 You’ll work at the cutting edge of infrastructure, cloud, and application security — influencing key design decisions and ensuring our technology landscape remains resilient, compliant, and ready for the future.